top of page

 Looking at the photos from Fraser Farm, it's easy to focus on the impressive result: 4,500 native plants established across almost a hectare of challenging terrain in a single day.

-But the real story begins long before the first spade entered the ground.
+But the real story begins long before the first spade enters the ground.

-This project is a powerful example of the value of investing in skilled environmental coordinators and community leadership.
-While volunteers delivered an extraordinary planting effort, the foundations for success were built through months of planning, relationship-building, partnership development and project coordination.
+This project is a powerful example of the commitment of conservation groups to restore and reinvigorate ecological habitats through grass roots community leadership, and the value of investing in skilled environmental coordinators.
+While volunteers delivered an extraordinary planting effort, the foundations for success were built through vigorous assessment and prioritisation of high value ecologically important sites, months of planning, project proposals, sourcing funding support, relationship-building, partnership development and project coordination.

-In this case, Takatu Landcare Community Coordinator Karen Ward brought together landowners, volunteers, funding partners, technical expertise, council staff and community organisations around a shared vision.
+In this case, Takatu LandCare’s Committee and their Community Coordinator Karen Ward, in collaboration with Whangateau Catchment Collective, brought together the landowner, Auckland Council RENH and Healthy Waters as funding partners, technical conservation expertise, volunteers and council staff and many other community organisations, around a shared vision.
 Drawing on years of environmental community engagement experience, local knowledge, trusted relationships and leadership, Karen helped navigate the many moving parts required to turn an idea into a successful restoration project.

 These outcomes don't happen by chance.
 They require someone who can connect people, identify opportunities, solve problems, secure resources, coordinate logistics and keep momentum moving forward.
 The strategic partnerships, collaboration and community participation seen at Fraser Farm are the result of dedicated effort behind the scenes.